 Made in France

 Unfortunately, I do not have a good way to test the performance.
 I will say that the due to the shear mass of the cast iron version, it will retain heat better.
 Because of that alone, I will say it performs better.
 Keeping a food hot when serving is one of the important thing to do when entertaining.
-There is a reason why restaurant dinner plate is always served pipping hot.
+There is a reason why restaurant always heat their plate prior to serving.

 Le Creuset Au Gratin Dish Conclusion